 Getting No Daylight

 If while toggling the element selection categories, and notice that all building elements have been incorrectly categorized the most common scenario is that with the Revit plugin, a user did not have the categories 3D Layer pulled up on screen during the export of that category.
 The correct workflow is opening the 3D View, then selecting to export geometry of that titled category with the plugin command.
-Example, Open "3D - cove.tool windows", click the "Export Windows" button, then proceed to the next export category by launching the next 3D View.
+For example, Open "3D - cove.tool windows", click the "Export Windows" button, then proceed to the next export category by launching the next 3D View.

 Getting 100% Daylight

 Only one noted cause, you imported a roof as a floor object and thus have 100% exposure to direct solar rays.
-Solution, repeat the export process and place building geometry in correct export categories.
+The solution, repeat the export process and place building geometry in the correct export categories.
 Your Roof objects will not have a daylight map displayed on it, so if you see a bright red plane above your project, you have a mis-layered roof/floor object.